sahanimanish/ImageGallery/README.md

 # ImageGallery
 Pixels.com kind app
-#Make sure you get the Authorization key from Pixels.com and add them into Pixel.js file
+# Make sure you get the Authorization key from Pixels.com and add them into Pixel.js file
-#To run the Application
+# To run the Application
-//go to the Image Gallery Directory and execute following command npm install npm start
+//go to the Image Gallery Directory and execute following command\n npm install npm start